top of page

 • Keeping core pages up to date and visible.

-• Making sure your site still reflects what you actually offer and includes terms people are actually using in that moment.
+• Ensuring your site reflects what you actually offer and includes terms people are using at that moment.

-Handled well, this saves time, energy and money in the long run.
-I've done the training, I know what all the big search engines require from you and what people need to receive when they find you.
+Handled well, this approach saves time, energy, and money in the long run.
+I’ve done the training, and I know what all the major search engines require from you and what people need to receive when they find you.

 Comments